micahwoods/micahwoods.github.io/_posts/2017-12-21-ten-posts-no-one-read-2017.md

 tags: [Web/Tech]
 ---

 I've written more than 100 blog posts this year.
-A few of them get read by a lot -- hundreds, and very rarely, more than 1,000 -- people.
+A few of them were read by many -- hundreds, and for a few posts, more than 1,000 -- people.
 The median post from 2017 got 184 pageviews.
 The middle 50% of the posts had pageviews from 112 on the low end to 299 on the high end.

 ![histogram of ATC blog pageviews in 2017](/img/blog_2017_histogram.png)